 Warning: Unregistered transmitters may cause search and rescue processing delays.
 Ensuring that your 406 MHz PLB, ELT or EPIRB is registered, as well as updating the information regularly, will facilitate the task for search and rescue personnel in the event of a distress situation.

 To properly program an ELT, we need some information from you.
 You will also need information from the manufacturer to ensure the ELT is properly installed and registered.

-To begin your ELT Programming, you must first log in to your account.
-Once logged in, follow our form below and submit to initiate programming.
-One of our customer service representatives will reach out after you submit the order.
-If you prefer to fill out our pdf forms, download the ELT Programming file from the links below.
-Email your completed form to firstname.lastname@example.org and a sales rep will follow up.
+To begin your ELT reprogramming download the ELT Programming file from the links below.
+Email your completed form to email@example.com and a sales rep will follow up.